tidalcycles/vim-tidal/README.md

 Usually `<c-e>` is used to move the screen forward by one line, but vim-tidal remaps this to sending current paragraph.
 If this is happening you either:

-1. Opened a file without `.tidal` extension, or changed file type accidentally (reopen Vim or set filetype with `:set ft=haskell.tidal`).
+1. Opened a file without `.tidal` extension, or changed file type accidentally.
+   *Solution*: Reopen Vim or set filetype for current buffer with `:set ft=haskell.tidal`.
 2. Have `g:tidal_no_mappings` setting on your `.vimrc`.
 This disables all mappings.
-Remove or rebind `<c-e>`.
+   *Solution*: Remove `<c-e>` binding, or rebind to something else.

 > I press `<c-e>` and nothing else happens

 This means that vim-tidal is sending text to tmux, but to the wrong session/window/pane.
-Check that you have configure the socket name and target pane correctly.
+*Solution*: Check that you have configure the socket name and target pane correctly.
 See the Configure section above for more information.

 If you have any question or something does not work as expected, there are many channels you can go to: